jessxwu/jessxwu.github.io/src/content/blog/2024-04-30-scenes-from-the-last-eligible-year.md

 ---
-title: Scenes from the Last Eligible Year
+title: Scenes from the Last Eligible Year of My Youth
 subtitle: Or, How I Almost Didn’t Go to Cannes Because I Missed the Email
 excerpt: It was a gentle nudge, or maybe something of a deliberate prod.
 publishDate: 2022-04-30